muyuhuatang/Python4ML/README.md

 Author: Huang Fan, you can contact me through email: fhuang181@gmail.com

+Update plan: weekly, adding further details on each branch and example codes if necessary

 ## Simple self-learning websites
 In English: W3C school for python